matciotola/Z-PNN/README.md

-# Z-PNN: Zoom Pansharpening Neural Network
+# Pansharpening by convolutional neural networks in the full resolution framework
 [Pansharpening by convolutional neural networks in the full resolution framework](https://ieeexplore.ieee.org/document/9745494) ([ArXiv](https://arxiv.org/abs/2111.08334)) is a deep learning method for Pansharpening based on unsupervised and full-resolution framework training.